-- 1.0 teaspoon red miso paste
+- 1 tablespoon miso paste red

-- 2 garlic cloves, peeled and crushed
+- 2 garlic cloves peeled and crushed

-- 0.5 - 1.0 teaspoons sea salt
+- ½ - 1 teaspoon sea salt

 - cracked pepper to serve

-- Boil 1.5L water
+- Boil 1.2 L water in a kettle.

 - Roughly chop the cherry tomatoes in half

 - Put the pasta, laying flat, in a wide, shallow pan (wide enough for the spaghetti to lie flat)

-- As soon as it is boiling, remove the lid and reduce the heat to low-medium.
-Cook for three minutes, stirring often to ensure the pasta doesn't stick and the flavours combine, before adding the kale.
+- As soon as it is boiling reduce the heat to medium.
+Cook for three minutes, stirring often to ensure the pasta doesn't stick and the flavours combine.